-Last September two Rademaker representatives travelled to Rwanda to visit The Women's Bakery.
+In September 2018 two Rademaker representatives travelled to Rwanda to visit The Women's Bakery.
 Their objective was to gain better insight to determine the goals of the partnership with The Women's Bakery and to coordinate Rademkaer's in-kind contribution.

 The foundation of lasting impact is knowledge.
 From the onset of this project it was Rademaker’s intention to contribute more than just money.
 After 40 years of experience in the bakery industry Rademaker has gathered an extensive amount of technical knowledge.
 Considering the fact Rademaker is operational in the food industry, this experience is most logically pertained to aid food security.
 Such in-kind contributions require careful planning, not only to find proper alignment, but also to ensure local structures are not disrupted.

 One of the primary reasons for Rademaker to work with The Women’s Bakery is their experience with developmental aid.
 During the visit the team of The Women’s Bakery demonstrated to be very deliberate in their approach.
 This team curates the curriculum, trains the women and gives support to the bakeries.
 They constantly measure how their work impacts the lives of the women they work with.
 The result is that the women retain their dignity and are never seen as a charity case.
 The women exuded a sense of strength and pride as their bakeries provide safe, affordable and nutritious food to their communities.
 These women are truly empowered through their employment at the bakery, providing them with an income to take care of their families.

 Making a Change